 The conflict between the Russian Federation and Ukraine may have a material adverse effect on our ability to adequately conduct certain clinical trial procedures and maintain compliance with the clinical trial protocol in Ukraine, due to the prioritization of hospital resources away from clinical trials, reallocation or evacuation of site staff and clinical trial participants, or as a result of government-imposed curfews, warfare, violence or other governmental action or events that restrict movement.
 Some patients may not be able to comply with clinical trial protocols if the conflict impedes patient movement or interrupts healthcare services.
 We may not be able to access sites for monitoring in regions affected by economic, political or social disruptions in Ukraine and we may not be able to obtain data from affected sites going forward.
 Our collaboration partners could experience disruptions in their supply chains in regions affected by such rising conflict that may have a negative impact on us.
-If our access to our clinical trial sites and data were to experience significant disruption due to these risks or for other reasons, it could have an adverse effect on the timing of our clinical trials.
+If our access to our clinical trials.
 The ability of the FDA to conduct pre-approval inspections in Ukraine or other disrupted areas could also be adversely affected.
 In addition, the U.S., the E.U., and the U.K. have adopted comprehensive sanctions, which restrict a wide range of trade and financial dealings with the Russian Federation and Russian persons, as well as certain regions in Ukraine, including by imposing stricter export controls, prohibiting dealings with major Russian banks and credit institutions, and prohibiting trade with the Donetsk and Luhansk regions of Ukraine.
 These sanctions could also extend to Russian allies, such as Belarus.
-We, or our collaboration and commercialization partners, may not be able to launch our commercial products in Russia, Ukraine or certain regions that are subject to such trade sanctions which may negatively
+We, or our collaboration and commercialization partners, may not be able to launch our commercial products in Russia, Ukraine or certain regions that are subject to such trade sanctions which may negatively affect our financial results.